What is an interim executive?

 Reasons why your business may need an interim manager

 What does “good” look like?

-The IIM identifies seven “hallmarks” of interim executives, which differentiate them from other types of temporary employees and make them unique within the workplace environment:
+There are a number of qualities which differentiate interim executives from other types of temporary employees and make them unique within the workplace environment.

 What are the benefits?